idan10000/google-workshop/README.md

 ### Main APIs

 * Vertex AI - matching photos of missing dogs and dogs that were found.
-* Expo Notifications - sending notifications to dog owners that lost their dog when someone finds a dog and it matches with the lost dog.
+* Expo Notifications - sending notifications to dog owners that lost their dog when someone finds a dog, and it matches with the lost dog.
 * Google Maps - selecting last seen location of missing and found dogs.
 Visualising and opening locations of missing ads and reports of found dogs.

 ## Installation

-You can install Findog using [Google Play](https://play.google.com/store/games) (TODO:add link!)
+You can install Findog using [Google Play](https://play.google.com/store/apps/details?id=com.findog.findog) (TODO:add link!)

 ## Usage Instructions

+* To upload a missing dog ad, press "create a missing dog ad" in the home page, and fill all the needed information in the flow that opens up.
+* To upload a report of a found dog, press "open camera" or "upload a photo from gallery", choose (or take) a photo of the dog you found, and fill the rest of the information in the flow that opens up.

+when a user uploads a photo of a dog, it is compared to all other photos, and if a match is found, the person who uploaded the missing dog ad will get a notification with the report of where the dog was found.

 ## Pilot